City Vision University Data & Information Overview

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At City Vision University, approximately 17% of students took out student loans averaging $8,657 a year.
 That adds up to $34,628 over four years for those students.

 How Much Money Do City Vision University Graduates Make?